 Today, Bernard Marr is one of the world’s most highly respected experts when it comes to future trends, strategy, business performance, digital transformation and the intelligent use of data and AI in business.
 In that capacity he has worked with and advised many of the world’s best-known organisations including Amazon, Google, Microsoft, Astra Zeneca, The Bank of England, BP, NVIDIA, Cisco, DHL, IBM, HPE, Ericsson, Jaguar Land Rover, Mars, The Ministry of Defence, NATO, The Home Office, NHS, Oracle, T-Mobile, Toyota, The Royal Air Force, Shell, The United Nations, Walgreens Alliance Boots, Walmart, among many others.

-Bernard is a major social media influencer with over 2 million social media followers, 1 million newsletter subscribers, his popular content website, podcast, and regular Forbes column.
+Bernard is a major social media influencer with over 2 million social media followers, over 1.2 million newsletter subscribers, his popular content website, podcast, and regular Forbes column.
 He is generally seen as one of the world’s top business and technology influencers.
 Beyond that, his expert comments also regularly feature on TV and radio (e.g., BBC News, Sky News, and BBC World) as well as in high-profile publications such as The Times, The Guardian, The Financial Times, the CFO Magazine and the Wall Street Journal.

 Away from his professional life, Bernard’s priority is being a good husband to his wife Claire and father to his three children Sophia, James, and Oliver.
 Together with them and their dog Millie, he lives in Milton Keynes, just north of London, England.